status-im/wiki.status.im/docs/index.md

 Chris ([@pablanopete](https://github.com/pablanopete)) - Community Manager.

 Special thanks to [@adrian-tiberius](https://github.com/adrian-tiberius).
-Without the dedication of these fine gentlemen and lady, Status would not exist.
+Without the dedication of these fine folk, Status would not exist.

 ## Contact us